Recommended Action Steps

 - Step Back: Take a moment to consider where you are with respect to managing and enhancing your own performance.
 Are you in a good place?
 Would you like to be in a better place?

-- Take Stock: Consider what you currently do – the specific activities you engage in — when it comes to improving your own performance at work and what you can do to enhance performance related activities.
+- Take Stock: Consider what you currently do – the specific activities you engage in — to improve your own performance at work.
 Do this whether you’re working for an organization or you’re “on your own.”

-- Think Forward: Consider if your performance improvement efforts are working for you?
-If yes, continue them.
-If not, commit to change whatever you can on your own.
+- Think Forward: Determine if your performance improvement efforts are working for you.
+If they are, continue them.
+If not, work to change whatever you can on your own.
 Here are some signs that indicate change is needed:

 - You set goals and become frustrated when you discover they are outdated within a short time because the organization’s focus has shifted.